-Another thing that I did to help them learn was teach them the “How Do You Sound It Out?” song that is on my Little Songs for Language Arts CD/DVD.
-That song REALLY helps them learn the steps for sounding out a word!
+Another thing that I did to help them learn was teach them the Sound Blending Songs from my Sound Blending Songs for Word Families CD/DVD.
+These songs REALLY help them learn the steps for sounding out a word!
 I noticed it quite a bit when I asked them to tell me what the steps were at the end of the lesson.
 More children were telling me the steps as they were worded in the song than the way they were worded in my lesson, LOL!
-I am thinking that it would be a good idea to someday offer an “open” version of that song, so that teachers could play it and insert any words that they wanted to into the open spaces of the song, because just about ALL of my kids can now sound out and read the four words that we sound out in the song, which are “run,” “jump,” “swim,” and “fly.”
+I think it’s pretty amazing that just about ALL of my kids can now sound out and read the four words that we sound out in the song, which are “an,” “van,” “fan,” and “ran.”
 I think that is really neat!
 Check it out below.

 It seems that it is becoming quite common that school districts require that teachers post the learning objective that the children are working on in their classrooms, and prepare the children to be able to recite what that objective is, should they be asked.
 However, in the RISE lesson, the children are supposed to be able to articulate both the “big idea” of the lesson (the main idea of what you are teaching) and the objective as well.
 Admittedly, these can be a little tricky to distinguish between and articulate, even for the teachers!
 So to assist in this I decided to post the “Big Idea” on my pocket chart along with the steps and have the children read it with me.
 (I figured that it would at LEAST help ME remember what it was, LOL!)
 The children are supposed to begin and end the lesson by repeating both the learning objective, the Big Idea, and the steps.
 So here is the learning objective vs. the Big Idea for this lesson, put into kid friendly terms as our administration requires:

 Learning Objective: “Today we are going to learn to sound out words.”